You can help this cute puppy change the life of a deaf person

 Where a hearing dog puppy’s journey starts

 Are you wondering where we get these future hearing dogs from?
 We have our very own breeding scheme that produces puppies with all the right qualities to become hearing dogs.
-They stay with brood bitch holder volunteers, who look after the pups until they are around eight weeks old, and even kick-start their training!
+They stay with brood holder volunteers, who look after the pups until they are around eight weeks old, and even kick-start their training!

 A hearing dog puppy’s training